sgpinkus/JsonSchema/README.md

 # Analysis & Design
 Some things to note about JSON Schema:

-  * This is a valid constraint.
+  1. This is a valid constraint.
 Its the empty constraint:

       {}

-  * All constraint extend the empty constraint in that all constraints are objects, with additional fields.
+  2. All constraints extend the empty constraint in that all constraints are objects, with additional fields.
 Example:

       {
         "title": "All of nothing",
         "allOf": [{}]
       }

-  * Certain constraints are recursive.
+  3. Certain constraints are recursive.
 Example the object, and array type constraints, allOf, anyOf.

-  * A JSON Schema document can be a mix of JSON defined constraints and arbitrary fields.
+  4. A JSON Schema document can be a mix of JSON defined constraints and arbitrary fields.
 Its kind of strange but that is how it is.
-The JSON Schema can be nested at depth in a document, it can be beside arbtrary fields and intermixed with them.
-Example this is a valid object type constraint:
+Valid JSON which can be addressed via JSON Pointer can be nested at arbitrary depth in a document.
+See http://json-schema.org/latest/json-schema-core.html#anchor7.

-    {
-      "type": "object",
-      "required": ["a", "b", "c"],
-      "title": "An alphabet object",
-      "what": "ever",
-      "can": {
-        "put": "what i want here its all legal"
-      }
-    }

-  * The top level of a JSON Schema document need not be a (non empty) constraint.
-Example one could organise ones schema like this:

-      {
-        "title": "My App database",
-        "description": "A collection of types used by My App."
-        "content": {
-          "title": "Some content",
-          "allOf": [{"$ref": "content"}]
-          "type": "object",
-          "required": ["title", "author", "creationDate", "modifiedDate", "content", "type"] "properties": {
-            "title": {$ref: "nonEmptyString"},
-            "author": {$ref: "nonEmptyString"},
-            "creationDate": {$ref: "nonEmptyString"},
-            "modifiedDate": {$ref: "nonEmptyString"},
-            "content": {$ref: "nonEmptyString"},
-            "type": {"$ref": "contentType"}
-          }
-        },
-        "nonEmptyString": {"type": "string", "minLength": 1},
-        "contentType": {
-          "enum": ["blog", "page"]
-        }
-        "menuitem": {
-          "type": "object",
-          "required": ["title", "link"]
-        }
-        "menu" : {
-          allOf: [{"$ref": "menuitem"}]
-        }
-      }

-    We could nest things even deeper if we'd like, referencing bit of our nested schema from other bits of schema via "JSON Pointer".
-However, this creates some complexity.

-  * A given level (by that I mean nesting level in a JSON obect) of a valid JSON Schema represents a single constraint on a single value of the target JSON document, except in the case that the level is a sublevel of some other JSON Schema constraint.
+  5. A given level (by that I mean nesting level in a JSON obect) of a valid JSON Schema represents a single constraint on a single value of the target JSON document, except in the case that the level is a sublevel of some other JSON Schema constraint.
 This is true even for parts of the json schema doc that are not intended to be constraints - since `{}` is a valid constraint.
 Example given:

       {
         "SomeSchemas" : {